NAvi349/rtl-sky130-ws/README.md

 ![image](https://user-images.githubusercontent.com/66086031/165775940-6526ed05-9ecb-4665-9c27-757cdcec53b3.png)

 * The hierarchy of the design is preserved.
-* The submodules contained in an module are preserved in the final synthesized netlist
+* The structure of the submodules in the original design are preserved in the final synthesized (verilog) file.

 ### **Why NAND gate is used for OR/NOR gate implementation?**